 Myth #3: There is no maintenance required

 The structure and formation of locs require timely maintenance.
-Wash days should be at a minimum of twice per month.
+Wash days should be at a minimum of once per month.
 The use of natural oils and satin bonnets or scarfs at nighttime is important to maintain and boost hair growth and health.

 Locs don’t need over manipulation but they require maintenance to be healthy.